hanjinliu/magic-class/docs/_sources/quick_start.rst.txt

 will create a widget that is composed of a line edit (for the input argument ``text``) and a call button.

-Similarly, with ``magicclass`` decorator, you can convert a Python class into a widget and its methods appear as push buttons.
+Similarly, with ``magicclass`` decorator, you can convert a Python class into a `magicgui`'s `Container` widget and its methods appear as push buttons.
 When a button is clicked, the corresponding magicgui will be popped up.

 .. code-block:: python